SnapEx is a relatively new crypto derivatives exchange that offers leveraged trading. They have recently been expanding to a number of new markets.

 The first thing that you will note is that you can choose how many charts you want on a single screen.
-You can set it to have up to 6 different charts on a single screen – great for if you want to monitor different markets.
+You can set it to have up to 6 different charts on a single screen – great if you want to monitor different markets.

-Below is the layout how it looks when a singular chart is chosen.
-On the left you have all of your market selectors where you can switch between the different cryptocurrencies.
+Below is the layout of how it looks when a singular chart is chosen.
+On the left, you have all of your market selectors where you can switch between the different cryptocurrencies.
 Below that, you have a snapshot of your margin as well as the option to switch between demo and real accounts.

 User Interface of Single Chart

-Then in the middle of the platform you have the trading charts.
+Then in the middle of the platform, you have the trading charts.
 For those who know a lot about trading they will notice that these are tradingview charts.
 These are highly effective tools for those who conduct technical analysis with a plethora of indicators and studies.

 Then, just to the right of the chart you have your order form where you will be managing all your live and pending orders.
-Below that you have a small description of the asset being traded as well as some key market stats.
-Finally, just below the chart you have an overview of your open positions, pending orders and order history.
+Below that, you have a small description of the asset being traded as well as some key market stats.
+Finally, just below the chart, you have an overview of your open positions, pending orders and order history.

 Something that you will no doubt note is that these panels cannot really be adjusted around to your own layout.
 This is unfortunate as it means that you cannot customise it to suit your trading needs.
 Having said that, you can move the order form and market data around.

-Taking a look at a multi chart layout, below we have a four chart layout.
+Taking a look at a multi-chart layout, below we have a four-chart layout.
 As you can see, the order forms have been sidelined.
 These can now be accessed from when you hit either the “buy” or “sell” just above the chart.
 This will pull up the standard order form that you have on the singular layout.